Founder's Letter

 Your life will never be the same.

+Your heart will never be the same.
+The world will never be the same."
 People always ask- how did we do it?!
 My answer is always the same...
 God had a vision for the lives of our women and He invited me to be a part of it.
 He created our Akola women not just to survive, but to be fully alive, and to transform the world.
 His vision was the same for me and it is the same for you.
 You were created as an agent of transformation... whether you know it or not.
 With faith, hope, love, and a little bit of courage, you can change the world.
 But most importantly, be changed yourself.